 in accordance with a payment arrangement (which may include an administration fee) as determined by the Board.

-The Board may, at its sole discretion, determine any payment arrangement (which may include an administration fee) for the payment of the annual membership fee.
+The Board may, at its sole discretion, determine any payment arrangement (which may include an administration fee) for the payment of the annual membership fee for any category of membership.

 The Board may, at its sole discretion, determine to waive any requirement for payment by any Member of the annual membership fee.

+A Member who has been granted a discretion by the Board under subclauses 13.6 and 13.7, or for whom subclause 14.1 is not applicable, continues to be a Financial Member.

 The Association must notify a Member in writing of the due date for the payment of their next year’s annual membership fee at least one calendar month before their next year’s annual membership fee is due for payment.

 Administration Fee